yguitton/training-material/topics/contributing/tutorials/github-contribution/tutorial.md

 ## 1: A reviewer commits their own changes to your pull request

-These changes currently only exist in your Github repository online, not on your local branch.
+These changes currently only exist in your GitHub repository online, not on your local branch.
 In case you have to make any further changes, it's important you *fetch* those changes onto your local branch.
 This is how you stay up to date.

 > <hands-on-title>Fetch origin</hands-on-title>
-> 1. On your Github Desktop, select **Fetch origin**
+> 1. On your GitHub Desktop, select **Fetch origin**
 >       ![Fetch origin](../../images/desktop-fetch_origin.png)
 >
 {: .hands_on}